 Cedar Hills Artisan Bazaar, Egg Hunt & Pancake Breakfast

-Make it a full morning of spring fun at the Cedar Hills Recreation Center.
+Cedar Hills provides breakfast, an egg hunt and a meet-and-greet with the Easter Bunny all in one.
 Start with a breakfast of sausage, fruit, eggs and all-you-can-eat pancakes.
-Don’t forget your camera—the Easter Bunny may drop by breakfast for some adorable photo ops.
+The Easter Bunny could drop by breakfast for some adorable photo ops, so keep an eye out.
 Next, let your little ones find some sweet prize eggs during the three fun egg hunts, divided by age.
 (Pre-registration required for egg hunts.)
-Then, move to the gym to check out the goods by over 35 vendors showcasing their talents.
+Don’t forget to check out the artisan bazaar, which is free to the public.

 $7/egg hunt (pre-register online); $5/pancake breakfast ($3 for children)